 These natural history wonders came from the once-closed Rucks Pit Crystal Mine located in Fort Drum, Florida.
 They have a pay-to-dig site where people can pick through the spoils piles; however, the most prized complete specimens are hardly ever found.
 Geologically, they generally were found within specific zones just above the Tamiami Formation within the Lower Nashua Unit.
 Diggers are most likely to find pieces of clams, whelks, and other shell material along with small and large calcite crystals, but it's worth a try!

-This story about crystallized fossil clams appeared in Rock & Gem magazine.
+This story about fossil hunting in Florida for Mercenaria clams appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Joseph "PaleoJoe" Kchodl.